yutaka-art/gh-issue-bulk-create/README.md

 Login page error,bug,frontend,username,Error appears when clicking login button,Click login button Search not working,bug,backend,username,"Results don't appear when searching,Enter ""test"" in search box and click search"
 ```

+#### CSV Header Requirements

+- Headers are required and must be in the first row of the CSV file
+- Each header (column name) must not be empty
+- The tool validates that CSV headers match the variables used in the template
+- Warning behaviors:
+  - If there are CSV headers that aren't used in the template: A warning is displayed but the process continues
+  - If there are template variables that don't have corresponding CSV headers: A warning is displayed and you'll be prompted to confirm whether to continue.
+If you continue, those missing variables will be left empty in the generated issues

 ## Example